 Discovery Centre is the must-go place for the child (and the adult) who loves science and technology.
 At this center, you can get inside a bubble, send your voice into space or learn if you have what it takes to be an astronaut!
 Subject yourself to optical illusions in the Ames Room and find out just how funny you look in the mirrors in the foyer.
 The Discovery Centre Shop has books about dinosaurs, model building kits, microscopes and a myriad of other educational toys for the budding scientist.

 The Art Gallery of Nova Scotia, located at Hollis Street, acts as a gateway for the visual arts in Atlantic Canada by bringing the art of the world to Nova Scotia and the art of Nova Scotia to the world.
-In its effort to promote lifelong learning, the Gallery also provides in-school programs, hands-on workshops and other opportunities for families, children, teens and teachers, as well as, tours, films and lectures.
-Guided tours are given daily.
+In its effort to promote lifelong learning, the Gallery also provides in-school programs, hands-on workshops and other opportunities for families, children, teens and teachers, as well as, organizes tours, films and lectures.
 While here, enjoy the many services and programs the gallery has to offer.
-Admission prices for members have been mentioned.

 With something for everyone, Argyle Fine Art gallery is one of Halifax's most vibrant galleries.
 From paintings, drawings, photography and limited edition prints to fiber and sculpture, the gallery features works by well known Canadian artists as well as the emerging ones.
 They have a one of a kind selection of Canadian contemporary art which is unique to the culture and way of life there.
 The warm and cheerful atmosphere makes possible, a comfortable appreciation of the works on display.
 Call ahead for more details.